Foley Beach Express: Route description

 The FBE begins at an intersection with SR 180 (Canal Road) in the northwestern part of Orange Beach.
 It travels to the north-northwest and curves to the northwest.
 It crosses over Portage Creek and the Gulf Intracoastal Waterway on an unnamed toll bridge.
 This bridge also crosses over County Route 4 (CR 4; Brown Lane).
 Just after the bridge ends, the highway has a tollbooth.
 Immediately after the tollbooth is an intersection with the eastern terminus of CR 4.
 The highway curves to a nearly due north direction and crosses over an unnamed branch of Portage Creek.
 It then leaves the city limits of Orange Beach.
 The FBE then curves to the west before a crossing of Cotton Creek.
 Upon crossing the creek, it curves to the north-northwest.
 It has an intersection with CR 8, which is only accessible from the southbound lanes of the FBE.
 It passes the campus of Columbia Southern University.
 At an intersection with CR 12, the highway enters Foley.
 Approximately 1 mi later is an intersection with CR 20 (Miflin Road).
 Here, the Alabama's Coastal Connection designation turns to the east, while the FBE continues to the north.
 It curves to the northeast and crosses over Wolf Creek before curving back to the north.
 It then intersects U.S. Route 98 (US 98).
 Then, the highway curves to the west and has an intersection with the northern terminus of CR 28 and the southern terminus of the Baldwin Beach Express (BBE).
 It has an intersection with CR 73 just before reaching its northern terminus, an intersection with SR 59.

 History

-The FBE was built in two sections: the toll-free Foley Bypass and the toll bridge and its approach road.
+The FBE was built in two sections: the toll-free Foley Bypass, and the then-toll bridge and its approach road.
 The cost of the highway was $44 million.
 It was funded by a $36 million private taxable toll revenue bond issue, with additional grants from the Federal Highway Administration and the City of Foley.

 It opened to traffic in June 2000.

 On July 8, 2015, two barges hit the safety fender of the toll bridge at about 2:15 am.
 Approximately 60 ft of the fender was removed.
 The bridge was inspected at about 11:00 am, while police and fire boats helped to maintain the area while divers were underwater.
 The bridge was reopened to traffic at about 1:30 pm.

+In May 2024, the Alabama Department of Transportation brought the toll bridge into Orange Beach, and on May 23 toll collection ceased permanently.
+Demolition of the toll plaza will happen soon afterward.